axelvaldez/radical-companies/_posts/2023-03-22-alternatives-to-fiat.markdown

  <p>The <span class="_paradigm">FIAT</span> system is based on competition and domination and capital happens to be a very efficient form tool of having power over everything (<em>i.e.</em>, domination).
 Our alternative, the <span class="_paradigm">RADICAL</span> system, is based on contribuions, instead of capital.
 This, we believe, will produced more of a life nourising system.</p>

 <h1>The Forever Obstacle</h1>
- <p>The obstacle has been to decide <em>what is a contribution</em>.
+ <p>Who decides <em>what is a contribution</em>?
+That has been the obstacle forever.
 We are so used to the <span class="_paradigm">FIAT</span> hierarchical model that we immediately jump to rules and benevolent judges.
-But as it always happen benevolent judges don&rsquo;t stay benevolent for a long time and rules always sprout a bureaucracy around them.</p>
+But as it always happen benevolent judges don&rsquo;t stay benevolent forever and rules always sprout a bureaucracy around them.</p>
- <p>So, what are we to do? how we not end up <span class="_quotespan">extremely perplexed.</span></p>
+ <p>So, what are we to do?
+No wonder we are <span class="_quotespan">extremely perplexed.</span></p>

 <h1>The <span class="_paradigm">RADICAL</span> System</h1>
  <p>The alternative to the <span class="_paradigm">FIAT</span> system is the <span class="_paradigm">RADICAL</span> system.</p>